-STI as global public goods
+Science, technology and innovation as global public goods

-18. The above reinforces the need to consider some technologies -particularly those technologies that contribute to meeting basic human needs and environmental challenges -as global public goods deserving to be supported by a system of incentives to make them accessible to all.
-Development and dissemination of these technologies should be a global priority.
-However, both confront major obstacles.

-19. First, with respect to development, markets have not been efficient in providing these goods and services at the right quantity and quality in a timely manner.
+- 18. The above-mentioned considerations reinforce the need to view certain technologies, particularly those that contribute to meeting basic human needs and environmental challenges, as global public goods that deserve to be supported by a system of incentives to make them accessible to all.
+The development and dissemination of these technologies should be a global priority.
+However, both confront major obstacles. - 19.
+First, with respect to development, markets have not been efficient in providing these goods and services in the right quantity and quality in a timely manner.
 The current system of financing research and development depends largely on granting exclusive intellectual property rights as an incentive for private investment in the generation of technology and innovation.
 This leads to underinvestment in innovations for social priorities, notably to meet basic human needs and environmental sustainability.
-Therefore, alternative mechanisms for financing innovation are needed, such as prizes and public funds (including public funds to buy technologies that would then be made freely accessible), deserve further consideration.

-20. Second, with respect to dissemination, technologies receiving patent protection are often less accessible due to monopoly pricing which makes them more costly.
-However, a defining aspect of global public goods is that they should be non-excludable: once the knowledge or technologies are created in these crucial areas, no one should be excluded from the access to them.
+Therefore, alternative mechanisms for financing innovation are needed, such as prizes and public funds (including public funds to buy technologies that would then be made freely accessible), and deserve further consideration. - 20.
+Second, with respect to dissemination, technologies receiving patent protection are often less accessible owing to monopoly pricing, which makes them more costly.
+However, a defining aspect of global public goods is that they should be non-exclusive; once the knowledge or technologies are created in these crucial areas, no one should be excluded from the access to them.
 The question is how to secure sustainable funding to provide them.
-Because of their non-exclusiveness nature, R&D in such technologies has long been underfunded, in particularly for those needed by poor people living in low-income countries.
+Because of their non-exclusive nature, research and development in such technologies has long been underfunded, in particular with respect to those needed by poor people living in low-income countries.